-Coming to study in Hungary?
-So get ready for an experience of a lifetime!
+Interested to study in Hungary?
+Get ready for an experience of a lifetime!

 Hundreds of thousands of international students decide to study in Hungary every year for almost two decades now, with Hungary’s capital Budapest, famous for its high quality education system, fascinating history, and beautiful sight, being one of the most popular study abroad destinations worldwide.
 If you’re an international student relocating to study in Hungary, then read this guide first to know what to expect during your studies.